JuanChavarriaU/PhishGPT--Text-Email-content-Phishing-Detector-based-on-OpenAI-API/README.md

     - `details`: Extracted details from the response.
     - `likelihood`: Likelihood score extracted from the response.
     - `classification`: Classification extracted from the response.

 ## Dependencies

-List all the dependencies required to run the project.
-You can mention specific Python packages and their versions, for example:
+All the dependencies required to run the project.

 - Flask==1.1.4
 - openai==0.10.2

 ## Installation and Setup

 - Cloning the repository
 - Installing dependencies (`pip install -r requirements.txt`)
 - Environment setup: install anaconda, create an env (use the name you like).

 ## Usage

-Explain how to use the project.
-Provide:

 - Once you setup and installed everything, you can go to your terminal, beware of the env, it must be activated, then you can type this -> (`python app.py`) and press enter.
 - if any error is prompted, you should see an ip address something like this: `Running on http://127.0.0.1:5000` you press CTRL+click on this address and it will open your default browser with the app running.